Stackclash/5e-vault/5. Mechanics/Items/Elven Leaf Hhbh.md

 ## Effect:

 For 4 hours after using this herb, you gain a sense of calm that inhibits your ability to experience large spikes in emotions.
-During this time, you have advantage on any ability check or saving throw to resist being affected by the fear condition.
+During this time, you have advantage on any ability check or saving throw to resist being affected by the [[/5.
+Mechanics/Rules/Conditions.md#frightened\|fear]] condition.

 *Source: Hamund's Herbalism Handbook p.
 12*